Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Beta is a measure of a share's volatility in relation to the market.
 The market (NYSE average) beta is 1, while Western Midstream Partners's is 2.7057.
 This would suggest that Western Midstream Partners's shares are significantly more volatile than the average for this exchange and represent a higher risk.

 Western Midstream Partners overview

-Western Midstream Partners, LP, a midstream energy company, together with its subsidiaries, acquires, owns, develops, and operates primarily in the United States.
+Western Midstream Partners, LP, together with its subsidiaries, operates as a midstream energy company primarily in the United States.
 It is involved in gathering, compressing, treating, processing, and transporting natural gas; gathering, stabilizing, and transporting condensate, natural gas liquids (NGLs), and crude oil; and gathering and disposing produced water.
 It also buys and sells natural gas, NGLs, and condensate.
 The company operates assets located in Texas, New Mexico, the Rocky Mountains, and North-central Pennsylvania.
 Western Midstream Holdings, LLC operates as the general partner of the company.
 The company was formerly known as Western Gas Equity Partners, LP and changed its name to Western Midstream Partners, LP in February 2019.
 Western Midstream Partners, LP was incorporated in 2007 and is based in The Woodlands, Texas.

 Frequently asked questionsWhat percentage of Western Midstream Partners is owned by insiders or institutions?

 Currently 0.177% of Western Midstream Partners shares are held by insiders and 91.695% by institutions.
 How many people work for Western Midstream Partners?